All About Ultra Violet Testers

 Q: so why do some UV lights appear really bright and others appear really dim?

 A: many popular UV torches are 'popular' because they appear 'really bright', but the amount of actual UV light (which is not visible to the human eye) is very small, and its effect is very slight...to the point of being useless.
 By contrast, some UV torches appear dim to the human eye, but the amount of actual UV light is large and they work well.
-So when you look at all our UV lights, that is the main difference between one that costs £5.00 and one that costs £50.00.
+So when you look at all our UV lights, that is the main difference between one that costs £5.90 and one that costs £50.00.

 Q: do I have to use a UV torch in the dark?

 A: the effect is certainly spectacular if you go into a completely dark room, but usually it is sufficient to use it in dim light.
 Shade the item under a square of dark cloth, or the underneath of a table in a dim corner or even the inside of your jacket (you may have seen antiques dealers lifting their jacket and, it would seem, examining their armpit with a blue light).
 UV lights used in shops for testing banknotes include a shade.
-This is no different from using an ordinary torch, turn it on outside in bright sunlight and you won't see any effect.
+All this is no different from using an ordinary torch, turn it on outside in bright sunlight and you won't see any effect.

 Our best models give out a huge amount of UV light and can be used in daylight, though not in direct sunlight.
 All UV lights work best in dim light, the dimmer the better.